-Digital fingerprinting means a set of configuration data about a participant's device (such as a computer, smartphone or tablet) that can be used to create a machine or device fingerprint.
-Such systems assume the "machine fingerprint" uniquely identifies a device user's settings and characteristics associated with an individual device or, potentially, an individual user account.
+Digital fingerprinting means a set of configuration data about a participant's device (such as a computer, mobile phone or tablet) that can be used to create a machine or device fingerprint.
+Such systems assume the "machine fingerprint" uniquely identifies a device user's settings and characteristics associated with an individual device or, potentially, an individual user acc bount.

 Facial coding means a method of coding the facial muscle movements of an individual to infer emotional reactions in response to various stimuli such as an advertisement or new product concept.
+This is distinct from facial recognition where the objective is to identify a specific individual in a digital image.

-Geolocation means the geographic location of a device such as a computer, smartphone, tablet, etc.
+Geolocation means the geographic location of a device such as a computer, mobile phone, tablet, etc.

-GPS (Global Positioning System) means a satellite navigation system that provides location and time information in all weather conditions, anywhere on or near the earth where there is an unobstructed line of sight to four or more GPS satellites.
+GPS (global positioning system) means any satellite navigation system that provides location and time information in all weather conditions, anywhere on or near the earth where there is an unobstructed line of sight to four or more GPS satellites.